isabella232/15-466-f18-game3/README.md

 How To Play:

 Listen and observe the order of cubes to be triggered.
 Press the arrow keys in exactly the same order to win.
 There are 8 stages in total.
+If any input is wrong, the program will restart current level automatically.

 Changes From The Design Document: